dokku/dokku/docs/deployment/user-management.md

 SHA256:ABC123ABC123+abc123abc123Zabc123abcZ123abc
 ```

 `KEY_NAME` is the name you want to use to refer to this particular key.
-Including the word `admin` in the name will grant the user privileges to add additional keys remotely.

 > `KEY_NAME` is a unique name which is used to identify public keys.
+Dokku does
+> not attribute any special meaning to the name used.
+Attempting to re-use a
-Attempting to re-use a key name will result in an error.
-The SSH (Git) user is *always* `dokku`, as this is the system user that the `dokku` binary uses to perform all its actions.
+> key name will result in an error.
+The SSH (Git) user is *always* `dokku`, as
+> this is the system user that the `dokku` binary uses to perform all its
+> actions.

 Admin users and root can add keys remotely by specifying the `dokku` bin on their `ssh` command: